Ongoing Class Series

 Please wear clothes that are comfy to move in.
 If you’d like to get postural corrections, it’s easier for me to give them if you’re in relatively form fitting clothing and a well-lit space.

-Canvas or leather soft ballet shoes work great for online ballet class, or you can also wear bare feet or socks.
+Canvas or leather soft ballet shoes work great for online ballet class, or you can also wear bare feet or socks — just make sure they’re not too slippery.

 You can use a countertop or the back of a chair as a makeshift barre.
-Ideally the height will be at least as high as your bottom ribs, and no higher than your armpit.
+It should be at least as high as your bottom ribs, and no higher than your armpit.

 What kind of flooring is best?

-Smooth, firm floors like wood or rolled vinyl are safest and most practical for taking class at home.
+Smooth, firm floors like wood, tile, or rolled vinyl are safest and most practical for taking class at home.
 Most kitchen floors work great.
 Please avoid carpet if you can help it.
 Read more about healthy dancing on almost any floor.

 Of course, if you have a home studio with sprung flooring and marley, that works great, too!